shadow-robot/aurora/README.md

 Create test case for both docker in ansible/playbooks/molecule_docker/molecule folder and for AWS EC2 in ansible/playbooks/molecule_ec2/molecule folder.
 For additional molecule_docker tests, copy the folder structure from other tests and modify the .py, playbook.yml and molecule.yml files in tests folder.For additional molecule_ec2 tests, copy the folder structure of another EC2 test and modify the molecule.yml file inside.
 The EC2 tests just run the same tests as the Docker tests, but they do it in AWS EC2, using virtual machines, not Docker.

+## Unlimited scroll in terminator ##

+Before executing any tests, it is very useful to make sure you have unlimited scroll in terminator, because Molecule produces a lot of debug logs.
+Follow these steps to enable it: right click on the Terminator -> Preferences -> Profiles -> Scrolling and select Infinite scrollback.

 ## Testing with molecule_docker ##

 Once you have written your code for aurora in your branch, test it locally with Molecule first before pushing to GitHub.